shubhdevelop/Lox/README.md

-# Lox Interpreter
+# YAPL Interpreter

-A Go implementation of the Lox programming language interpreter
+A Go implementation of a programming language interpreter

 ## Overview

-Lox is a dynamically-typed, interpreted programming language with a clean and simple syntax.
+YAPL is a dynamically-typed, interpreted programming language with a clean and simple syntax.
 This implementation provides a complete interpreter with lexical analysis, parsing, and execution capabilities.

 ## Language Syntax